Levintsky/ML-tutorial/Graph/Generation.md

 ## Autoregressive
 - **SMILES**: M Segler, T Kogej, C Tyrchan, and M P Waller.
 Generating focused molecule libraries for drug discovery with recurrent neural networks.
 2017
-	- RNN on domain-specific sequentializations of graphs
+	- RNN on domain-specific sequentializations of graphs;
 - **GEG**: Y Li, O Vinyals, C Dyer, R Pascanu, P Battaglia.
 Learning Deep Generative Models of Graphs.
 ICML'18
 	- (1) sample whether to add a new node of a particular type or terminate;
 	- (2) we add a node of this type to the graph;